AjayShukla007/Journey_100dayOfCode/Readme.md

 ### day 27 of #100DaysOfCode
 - Optimized backend case study Api reduced response time by 0.6s
-- Improved chache storing logic for Cs page data
+- Improved cache storing logic for Cs page data

 #### Array:
 - Solved Find Minimum In Rotated Sorted Array medium level on leetcode with tc of O(log n) and sc of O(1) Beats Beats 84.33% in runtime with JavaScript